 It can be seen as impersonal:

-The best online wedding registries for brides and grooms in 2021
+The best online wedding registries for couples in 2022

 Since 2018, Zola has shot up as one of the most popular online resources for creating a wedding registry.
 “It is an extremely innovative company that is constantly progressing,” notes Marbais.
 “Couples will enjoy the aesthetic of the website and the close to 500 brands they can search and add to their registry.”

 Carlson agrees that Zola is a top contender, adding that the site is user-friendly for a curated online registry.
 “They include a free thank-you note tool to help you manage the list every step of the way, plus free shipping.
 It also allows the unique option of exchanging any gift before it ships,” she says.
-“You and your spouse also receive 20 percent off of your registry items left once the wedding is over!”
+“You and your spouse also receive 20 percent completion discount of your remaining items once the wedding is over!”

 Most couples are familiar with Target—or admit that they go there every weekend just for fun.
 Well, buckle up because Target’s online wedding registry provides an experience that’s akin to their in-store experience.
 “Their online registry gives couples access to all of the brands and products they carry in their stores and is an especially great place to stock up on basics like kitchenware and linens,” says Weinberg.
 “When I got married, my husband and I added fancy, noise-cancelling headphones from Target to our registry.”